zeek/spicy/doc/programming/parsing.rst

 Here, we assign a string value to ``a`` once we have parsed ``x``.
 The final ``print`` shows the expected value.
-As you can also see, before we assign anything, the variable's value is just empty: Spicy initializes instances variables with well-defined defaults.
+As you can also see, before we assign anything, the variable's value is just empty: Spicy initializes unit variables with well-defined defaults.
 If you would rather leave a variable unset by default, you can add `&optional`: